It began with a real need

 Enter a complementary, multi-disciplinary approach, rooted in the evidence-based applied behavior analysis (ABA).
 At the time, it didn’t fit the traditional framework of autism therapy, nor did insurance companies recognize ABA services, making the services cost prohibitive for some.
 With help from her team, Strunk’s determination and ongoing effort provided new opportunities and options at Hopebridge for this underserved population.

 Now, more than a decade later, this community lives in a much more accessible place.
-What stemmed from a dream and one center in Indiana, now spans the Midwest and has brought new light to thousands of families.
+What stemmed from a dream and one center in Indiana, now spans multiple states as one of the largest autism therapy providers in the U.S., bringing new light to thousands of families.